react-component/m-trigger/README.md

 ## License

-rc-trigger is released under the MIT license.
+rmc-trigger is released under the MIT license.